-The International Criminal Court (ICC) was created as a permanent body to investigate and prosecute individual perpetrators of genocide, crimes against humanity and war crimes.
+The International Criminal Court (ICC) was created as a permanent body to investigate and prosecute individual perpetrators of genocide, crimes against humanity, war crimes and it also has jurisdiction over the crime of aggression.
 The ICC has jurisdiction over crimes committed in the territory of State Parties or by nationals of State Parties after 2002, when the Statute of the Court became operational.
-To this date, 123 States are parties to the Rome Statute.
+To this date, 123 States are parties to the Rome Statute10.

-The Rome Statute of the ICC of 1998 specifically defines crimes against children:
+The Rome Statute of the ICC of 199811 specifically defines crimes against children: